Senate Resolution No. 4

 or she is in order or not; and if decided to be out of order, he or she

-tion of order shall be decided by the Presiding Officer, subject to an
+question of order shall be decided by the Presiding Officer, subject to

 vote of a majority of all members elected to overrule a ruling of the